 As soon as your baby is ready to start solids, usually around 6 months.
-If you are unsure whether your baby is developmentally ready (super important!) to start solids, sign up below!
+If you are unsure whether your baby is developmentally ready (super important!) to start solids, grab my free handout!

 Now, if your baby is at high risk for food allergies, they may benefit from introducing the top allergens, including peanuts and nuts, as early as 4 months.

 Be sure to check out this post - Best First Foods